fosterbarnes/Twitch-Yap-Bot-Installer/README.md

 Follow the on screen instructions to install.

-To edit any of your info (account, denied users, cooldown etc.), copy and paste the following into an admin powershell window, then press enter
+After installing, if you need to edit any of your info (account, denied users, cooldown etc.), copy and paste the following into an admin powershell window, then press enter

 `iex (irm "https://is.gd/YapEditor")`